FriedYeti/amalgamacate/README.md

 Easily create one amalgamated source file by adding hotwords into comments where you want the other files pasted.

-Primarily used when you want to work in multiple files, but a single source file is required, (typically for online editors or single file submittal).
+Useful for when you want to work in multiple files, but a single source file is required, (typically for online editors or single file submittal).

 ---